 Booker T. Washington began to deteriorate in the 1970s.
 Several of the windows and doors needed to be replaced.
 The bathrooms had mold around the sinks and pipes were in need of repair.
 The school board did not have the money to make the repairs.
 In the 1980s, violence spread across the school grounds as crack-cocaine dealers from the Calliope Projects sold drugs around the property.
 Booker T. Washington High School was in the middle of countless shoot outs.
 Many windows were broken by stray bullets.

-In 2011, Booker T. Washington high school was 80 percent demolished.
+In 2011, Booker T. Washington High School was eighty percent demolished.
 Only the front entrance foyer and the school’s auditorium were left standing.
-The auditorium will be preserved with a new prep school being built on the site.
+The old auditorium will be preserved with a new prep school being built on the site.
 Preservationists contested that Booker T. Washington could have been saved and renovated for much less than the cost of the new $55 million school.
 Plans were made to save the building from being torn down, but due to its location and condition, a motion was passed to demolish the building.

 During demolition, workers discovered the soil has 24 times the allowable limits of toxic metals.
 Exposure to these toxic metals can cause cancer and respiratory issues.
 The state-operated Recovery School District added an additional $3 million for cleanup on top of the $55 million price tag of the new school.
 The school board suggested digging the soil up and storing it on site to be transported away later.
 Neighbors worry disturbing the soil will release the toxic metals into the air.
 The property is currently an active construction site.
 New Orleans College Prep School is slated to be finished in 2018.
 Since a majority of the campus was demolished and its architectural significance lost, the school was removed from the NRHP in 2017.